rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 ---
 title: Deploy a split-merge service | Microsoft Docs
-description: Splitting and Merging with elastic database tools
+description: Use the split-merge too to move data between sharded databases.
 services: sql-database
-documentationcenter: ''
-author: ddove
+author: stevestein
-manager: jhubbard
+manager: craigg
-editor: ''
-ms.assetid: 9a993c0f-7052-46cd-aa59-073bea8d535a
 ms.service: sql-database
-ms.custom: multiple databases
-ms.workload: sql-database
-ms.tgt_pltfrm: na
-ms.devlang: na
+ms.custom: scale out apps
-ms.topic: article
+ms.topic: conceptual
-ms.date: 10/24/2016
+ms.date: 04/01/2018
-ms.author: ddove
+ms.author: sstein
-ms.openlocfilehash: dc1cbeb56d116689d072c9aeeee38289d7c53713
+ms.openlocfilehash: c7682b63689d9b47fce5fa65a3c0a2301d53502a
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44549492"
+ms.locfileid: "44803327"
 ---
 # <a name="deploy-a-split-merge-service"></a>Deploy a split-merge service
 The split-merge tool lets you move data between sharded databases.
 See [Moving data between scaled-out cloud databases](sql-database-elastic-scale-overview-split-and-merge.md)

 ## <a name="download-the-split-merge-packages"></a>Download the Split-Merge packages
 1. Download the latest NuGet version from [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 2. Open a command prompt and navigate to the directory where you downloaded nuget.exe.
-The download includes PowerShell commmands.
+The download includes PowerShell commands.
 3. Download the latest Split-Merge package into the current directory with the below command:
    ```
    nuget install Microsoft.Azure.SqlDatabase.ElasticScale.Service.SplitMerge
    ```

 The files are placed in a directory named **Microsoft.Azure.SqlDatabase.ElasticScale.Service.SplitMerge.x.x.xxx.x** where *x.x.xxx.x* reflects the version number.
-Find the split-merge Service files in the **content\splitmerge\service** sub-directory, and the Split-Merge PowerShell scripts (and required client .dlls) in the **content\splitmerge\powershell** sub-directory.
+Find the split-merge Service files in the **content\splitmerge\service** sub-directory, and the Split-Merge PowerShell scripts (and required client dlls) in the **content\splitmerge\powershell** sub-directory.

 ## <a name="prerequisites"></a>Prerequisites
 1. Create an Azure SQL DB database that will be used as the split-merge status database.
 Go to the [Azure portal](https://portal.azure.com).
 Create a new **SQL Database**.
 Give the database a name and create a new administrator and password.
 Be sure to record the name and password for later use.
 2. Ensure that your Azure SQL DB server allows Azure Services to connect to it.
-In the portal, in the **Firewall Settings**, ensure that the **Allow access to Azure Services** setting is set to **On**.
+In the portal, in the **Firewall Settings**, ensure the **Allow access to Azure Services** setting is set to **On**.
 Click the "save" icon.

-   ![Allowed services][1]
-3. Create an Azure Storage account that will be used for diagnostics output.
-Go to the Azure Portal.
-In the left bar, click **New**, click **Data + Storage**, then **Storage**.
+3. Create an Azure Storage account for diagnostics output.
-4. Create an Azure Cloud Service that will contain your Split-Merge service.
-Go to the Azure Portal.
-In the left bar, click **New**, then **Compute**, **Cloud Service**, and **Create**.
+4. Create an Azure Cloud Service for your Split-Merge service.

 ## <a name="configure-your-split-merge-service"></a>Configure your Split-Merge service
 ### <a name="split-merge-service-configuration"></a>Split-Merge service configuration
-1. In the folder where you downloaded the Split-Merge assemblies, create a copy of the **ServiceConfiguration.Template.cscfg** file that shipped alongside **SplitMergeService.cspkg** and rename it **ServiceConfiguration.cscfg**.
+1. In the folder into which you downloaded the Split-Merge assemblies, create a copy of the **ServiceConfiguration.Template.cscfg** file that shipped alongside **SplitMergeService.cspkg** and rename it **ServiceConfiguration.cscfg**.
 2. Open **ServiceConfiguration.cscfg** in a text editor such as Visual Studio that validates inputs such as the format of certificate thumbprints.
 3. Create a new database or choose an existing database to serve as the status database for Split-Merge operations and retrieve the connection string of that database.